 Taiwan has a sizeable film industry.
-Renowned directors include Hou Hsiao-hsien, whose 1989 film City of Sadness portraved the "White Terror" following the Nationalist (KMT) retreat to Taiwan in 1949 (see p.
-13 of History and Myth) and won international acclaim.
+Renowned directors include Hou Hsiao-hsien, whose 1989 film City of Sadness portrayed the "White Terror" following the Nationalist (KMT) retreat to Taiwan in 1949 (see History and Myth) and won international acclaim.
 More recently, Taiwanese director Ang Lee has won Academy Awards for his films Crouching Tiger, Hidden Dragon; Brokeback Mountain: and The Life of Pi.